 Strength training offers several health benefits for seniors and it should be the mainstay of your exercise routine.
 Many people cringe when they hear the words strength training or lifting weights.

 This is because they are not familiar with the activity and just have negative images of bulging bodybuilders lifting extreme weights that make their veins bulge.
-They might think lifting weights is a stupid “jock” activity
+They might even think lifting weights is a stupid “jock” activity.

 Don’t let yourself be one of these persons.
 Strength training is not about showing off and torturing yourself with extreme weights.
 It’s simply about improving your body and health.